 We're an active member of The Climate Coalition, a group of over 100 organisations dedicated to limiting the impact of climate change on the people, places and life we love.

+We’re an active member of The Climate Coalition.
 As the voice for native woods and trees, we need to highlight:

 Trees are our most powerful weapon in the fight against climate change.
 As well as capturing millions of tonnes of carbon a year, our woods and trees help to:

 To fight the climate and nature crisis, we need to plant more trees, create more woodland and look after the woods and trees we already have.

 As a member of The Climate Coalition, we work together with a range of NGOs to call for a cleaner, greener world that works for everyone.

 Credit: Phil Lockwood / WTML